Perelman Jewish Day School offers an array of programs to make a Jewish day school education affordable.

-To apply for financial aid, please submit a complete financial aid application including the following documents to the Perelman Jewish Day School Business Office:
+To apply for financial aid please submit the following documents to the Perelman Jewish Day School Office of Admission and Enrollment:

 Community leaders Sandy and Steve Cozen have made it possible for more families to afford a Perelman education for their children.